Viasat/halite/doc/how-to/convert-set-to-vector.md

 ;-- result --
-[:throws "h-err/no-matching-signature 0-0 : No matching signature for 'sort'"
+[:throws "h-err/no-matching-signature 0-0 : No matching signature for 'sort'"]
- :h-err/no-matching-signature]
 ```

 If the elements of the set are not sortable then use sort-by to convert the set into a vector.